 She leads a university renowned for its preparation of students for myriad careers and committed to academic excellence, experiential learning, professional readiness, affordability, and a student-centered culture.

 In 1989, Runey joined JWU’s former Charleston, South Carolina campus as a communications officer and adjunct faculty member teaching courses in the School of Arts & Sciences.
 She advanced to various leadership positions including executive director of operations and, in 2004, was promoted to president of the Charleston campus.

 Runey relocated to the Providence Campus in 2006 to serve as senior vice president of institutional planning.
 In 2008, her role expanded when she was named senior vice president of regional campuses to lead the university’s efforts to develop governance mechanisms and structures to ensure the effective fulfillment of its mission.
 In this capacity, she played a key role in the creation, implementation and communication of the university’s highly successful strategic plan, FOCUS 2011.

 As Providence Campus president, Runey currently serves as board chair for the board of directors for the United Way of Rhode Island.
 She also serves as the secretary treasurer on the board of directors for the Association of Independent Colleges and Universities of Rhode Island (AICU).
-In addition she is a member of the board of governors for Rhode Island Campus Compact, and the board of directors of the College Crusade of Rhode Island.
-She also is a member of the board of directors for Crossroads Rhode Island, the board of directors of National Association of Independent Colleges and Universities (NAICU) and a member of the Rhode Island Commodores.
+In addition she is a member of the board of governors for Rhode Island Campus Compact, the board of directors of the College Crusade of Rhode Island, the board of directors for Crossroads Rhode Island, the board of directors of National Association of Independent Colleges and Universities (NAICU) and a member of the Rhode Island Commodores.